Real estate investing is not just about buying the right property. It is about choosing the right rental strategy for that property.

 If you already manage a vacation rental but find yourself drowning in guest inquiries, turnovers, and pricing decisions, you’re not alone.
 Many homeowners quickly discover that short-term rentals are a lot more work than they expected.

-That’s where a co-hosting solution like our Essentials Program can help.
+That’s where a co-hosting solution like our AERO Program can help.
 This program is designed for homeowners who still want to be involved but need professional support.
-We take care of the hard stuff—like creating a compelling listing, marketing your home on 300+ platforms, handling guest communication, managing dynamic pricing, and overseeing turnovers—so you can focus on what matters most.
+We take care of the hard stuff—like creating a compelling listing, marketing your home on 350+ platforms, handling guest communication, managing dynamic pricing, and overseeing turnovers—so you can focus on what matters most.

 You stay in control of your property, while we ensure your guests have a seamless experience and your revenue potential is fully optimized.